1. Home

 blue and white enamel cups displayed in a kitchen cubby shelf

-You can line a tray or larger bowl with a tea towel and put bread or pastries in it.
+Try lining a tray or larger bowl with a tea towel and to create a vignette!

 a late summer basket vignette with a mint green enamel teapot